This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Check your wound every day for signs of infection.
 Signs of infection include swelling, redness, or pus.

-Follow up with your healthcare provider or hand specialist in 2 days:
+Follow up with your doctor or hand specialist in 2 days:

 Write down your questions so you remember to ask them during your visits.